LukeAnger/Syzygy/README.md

 ## Contributing

 If you would like to contribute to Syzygy, please open an issue or submit a pull request on GitHub.
-We welcome any and all contributions!
 Currently looking to improve the string parsing via regex or switch over to AI text parseing.
 I am also going to start adding other areas of physics such as Ohm's Law, 2-D kinematics and then branch out into other disciplines like chemistry and calculus.
 I welcome any and all contributions!